TooTallNate/Simple-Game-Framework/README.md

  * `HTML/DOM`: An engine that uses web browsers' native JavaScript engine to execute the game code, and the API manipulates DOM nodes and to "render" your game.
 The HTML/DOM game engine can be found in `src/html/engine`.

- * `Java`: In conjunction with Rhino (<http://www.mozilla.org/rhino/>), Java can interprit your SGF game code, and use Java2D or JOGL to render the game.
+ * `Java`: In conjunction with Rhino (<http://www.mozilla.org/rhino/>), Java can interpret your SGF game code, and use Java2D or JOGL to render the game.
 The current version found in `src/java/src` uses Java2D to render SGF games.